 - Make your selection and click Next.

-- On Android, select Profile > Settings (gear icon in the upper right-hand corner).
+- On the mobile app, select Profile > Settings (gear icon in the upper right-hand corner).

 - Select Privacy Controls > Edit Past Activities > Get Started.